zrayyes/assignment-backend-inventory/Notes.md

 While I did eventually got everything to run as I want, I felt that Sanic is missing a lot of the features and in-depth documentation of frameworks like Flask and Django.
 Missing: DB Connection (Like Flask-SQLAlchemy or Django Models).
 Insufficient Documentation: Using an App factory, Request Validators, Response Serializers, Endpoint documentation.

+### Helpers

+I added a `manage.py` file to help with creating the database tables after starting the server, as well as populating the tables with dummy data.
+I used a `Makefile` to store my commonly used commands.
+Eg. Starting/Stopping the dev server, following logs, running tests, linting/formatting, and re-creating/seeding the database tables.

 ### Testing